This page contains information about the emergency vehicles used by Cheshire Fire and Rescue Service.

 Video to demonstrate the inside of the kitchen safety vehicle

 The chip pan display unit is a great tool to attract groups at events and to get across the message of chip pan safety.
+Demonstrating the results of water being used to put out a chip pan fire, the results are dramatic.

 Rainbow fire engine